 Apart from being the first statue to bring back the splendor of equestrian statues of antiquity, it’s also the earliest surviving equestrian statue that was created during the Renaissance.

 4. The statue depicts the horse and man in life-size

 Even though the statue is heavily influenced by the ideals of classical art, there’s one crucial difference that makes this particular work of art substantially different.

-The statue of Marcus Aurelius (which serves as one of many examples) was created to emphasize the importance of the emperor as both the political and military leader and the artist who created it did so by creating an oversized version of the man.
+The statue of Marcus Aurelius (which serves as one of many examples) was created to emphasize the importance of the emperor as both a political and military leader and the artist who created it did so by creating an oversized version of the man.

 The Renaissance ideals of naturalism were used by Donatello to create a life-sized version of Gattamelata.
 His power is emphasized by his expression, symbolism, and posture.
 This was a completely different way of achieving the same effect.

 The statue measures 340 x 390 centimeters (133.85 x 153.54 inches) with the base measuring 780 x 410 centimeters (307.08 x 161.41 inches).

 5. The depicted Gattamelata was much older when he passed away

 Even though the real Gattamelatta (and his horse as well) was about the same size as the one depicted by Donatello, the man was already much older at the time of his death than during his military days.